Cube-Software/Voxeler/README.md

 </p>
 Voxeler is an open source blockchain-based Roblox-like 3D game based on <a href="https://github.com/kacperks/Fractal_Engine"> Fractal Engine BETA 3.0 </a>

+// NOTE : for now we are working on Fractal engine's fork revised for Voxeler //

 # Project setup

 ## Requirements